Party video game: History

 The first party video game is thought to be Olympic Decathlon, releasing in 1980.

 In 1983, Party Mix was released for the Atari, and consisted of an anthology of five multiplayer games, which began the format of party video games releasing as a series of individually-selectable minigames.

 In 1995, You Don't Know Jack was released, the first of the You Don't Know Jack franchise and the precursor to the Jackbox Party Pack collection in 2014.

 In 1998, Mario Party was released on the Nintendo 64.
 Its launch eventually brought about the rest of the Mario Party franchise, in wake of the game's success across markets.
 Mario Party 2 was released in 1999, and Mario Party 3 was released in 2000.

 The launch of the Wii in 2006 led to the creation of Wii Play, a minigame collection that was bundled with certain copies of the Wii console.
 Years later, in the summer of 2010, Nintendo released Wii Party, which received a 7/10 on IGN, citing it as "a pretty good game to bring out during family game nights or videogame friendly cocktail parties."

-In 2016, PixelTail Games released the early access version of Tower Unite, a multiplayer party game set in a resort-style world, centered around a collection of competitive minigames and activities.

 The introduction of the Nintendo Switch in 2017 changed party gaming to a hybrid portable and home-used party game.
 The Joy-Con controllers could be detached and used to play with two-players without additional accessories, which promoted spontaneous multiplayer gaming.
 Additional controllers can be paired to the console for a total of four-players can play.
 Super Mario Party (2018) was a continuation of the board-and-minigame format of its predecessors, and Mario Party Superstars (2021) revived the nostalgia of the Nintendo 64 and GameCube on the new platform.
 The Switch was also used as a standard multiplayer game like Mario Kart 8 Deluxe (2017), which was still popular among players to have group racing sessions.

 Remote and online party games increased in popularity in the late 2010s and the early 2020s.
 The Jackbox Party Pack series also proposed a smartphone controller system, which enabled more players to join without using the traditional controllers.
 The social deduction game Among Us was popularly used to conduct online gatherings during the COVID-19 pandemic due to its easy rules and group discussion format.
 Online streaming platforms like Twitch and YouTube made party games more visible, making the gameplay an activity that could be enjoyed by online viewers as collective entertainment.